JanssenProject/jans/docs/admin/install/setup.md

      - Use a real hostname--this can always be managed via host file entries if adding a DNS entry is too much work for testing.

      - For clustered deployments, use the hostname of the cluster that will be used by applications connecting to Gluu.

-    ** Warning**
+!!!
+Warning
     Use a FQDN (fully qualified domain name) as hostname and refrain from using 127.0.0.1 as IP address or usage of private IP is not           supported and not recommended.

 ## Script Command Line Options

-to check usage of this script run help command
+To check usage of this script run help command

 ```